lexlapax/makemore-exs/README.md

 # Makemore
-Makemore elixis based on the teachings of Andrej Karpathy take a look at https://github.com/karpathy/nn-zero-to-hero specifically the jupyter notebook https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures/makemore/makemore_part2_mlp.ipynb the series is culminated at https://github.com/karpathy/makemore
+Makemore elixis based on the teachings of Andrej Karpathy

+Take a look at https://github.com/karpathy/nn-zero-to-hero

+Specifically the jupyter notebook https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures/makemore/makemore_part2_mlp.ipynb

+The series is culminated at https://github.com/karpathy/makemore

 This is not elixir magic, at most, it's my humble beginnings in learning
 - functional programming for pragmatic reasons.. produce code in production everywhere that is functional